Beef Tallow vs. Vegetable Oil: A Nutritional Showdown for Better Health

 Beef tallow is made up of healthy oils, such as CLA, which has been found in a number of studies to have cardioprotective properties against heart disease, diabetes, and obesity.

-It is also rich in fat-soluble vitamins, particularly Vitamin D, a component important for bone and immune systems.
+It is also rich in fat-soluble vitamins, particularly vitamin D, a component important for bone and immune systems.

-Conversely, other researchers have pointed out that a high intake of saturated fats leads to heart disease.
 However, subsequent studies suggest that naturally occurring things such as saturated fats, found, for example, in grease, are possibly not as evil as extolled (3).

-Vegetable oils containing high amounts of omega-6 PUFAs can lower cholesterol levels but increase the omega 6/3 PUFA ratio and, therefore, inflammation when consumed excessively.
+Vegetable oils containing high amounts of omega-6 PUFAs can lower cholesterol levels but increase the omega-6/3 PUFA ratio and, therefore, inflammation when consumed excessively.

 Moreover, refined oils such as canola and soybean contain health-hazardous trans fats to some degree (4).